 - Ready for dessert already?
 Here is the Bûche de Noël recipe.

-To learn more about the yule log, we spoke with Coach Candice and Coach Jennifer, two French natives, to learn more about the Bûche de Noël and other French holiday traditions.
+To learn more about the yule log, we spoke with Candice and Jennifer, two French natives and Rosetta Stone tutors, to learn more about the Bûche de Noël and other French holiday traditions.
 While many of us might wish we could be enjoying a Bûche de Noël in France, we’re sharing a traditional French Bûche de Noël recipe so that you can enjoy a little bit of this French tradition wherever you are in the world.

 What words do I need to know for Christmas and New Year’s Eve-related celebrations?

 If you’re looking to learn French or want to say a few kind words to a French friend over the holidays, these French words and phrases are great to add to your vocabulary!

 Bonne année ! = Happy new year!

 “This is a classic way to wish someone a happy new year in French.
 In English, we say ‘happy new year,’ but the ‘new’ is unnecessary in French–bonne année does the whole job.”

 Bonne année et bonne santé ! = Good year and good health!